The most brilliant advances in medical technology and research are only as useful as our ability to apply them in the clinical setting.

 The Institute was named in honor of Dr. Charles Dotter, a radiologist who on January 16, 1964, initiated a paradigm shift in medicine when he performed the first percutaneous angioplasty.

 From this single innovation has grown Interventional Radiology, Interventional Cardiology, Endovascular Surgery, Interventional Neurosurgery, and many other specialties.

 More important, millions of patients have benefited from less invasive and often more effective image-guided interventions.
 I am honored to succeed Drs.
-Josef Rösch and Frederick Keller as the Director of the Department.
+Josef Rösch, Frederick Keller, and John Kaufman as the Chair of the Department.

 We hope that you will also be able to share in the excitement we have for the present and future of image-guided interventions.

-- John A. Kaufman, M.D., Chair and Professor of Interventional Radiology, School of Medicine
+- Khashayar Farsad, MD, PhD, Interim Chair and Professor of Interventional Radiology, School of Medicine